globus/globus-compute/docs/endpoints/endpoints.rst

        Configuration file: /.../.globus_compute/my_first_endpoint/config.yaml

-The Compute Endpoint will also be in the output of the ``list`` subcommand:
+This new Compute Endpoint will also be in the output of the ``list`` subcommand:

 .. code-block:: console